For a moment, I appreciate the peacefulness.

 She spent the afternoon deliberating with my grandmother where to put it, and since it was empty, whether to adorn it with a fresh rose from the garden.
 They had decided that though the rose was an original idea, it would distract from the aesthetic value of the can, and so they had left it bare, on top of our best embroidered cloth.

-The two descriptions above may seem bare—the stones, the can of Coca Cola, and the queues aren’t described in detail.
-However, more detailed descriptions are unnecessary because we all know what a Coca Cola can and a stone and a queue look like.
+The description above may seem bare.
+However, a more detailed description is unnecessary because we all know what a Coca Cola can looks like.

-I remembered the imagery—of the Coca Cola can on display and of the stones in the queue—long after I finished reading this book.
+I remembered the imagery of the Coca Cola can on display long after I finished reading this book.
 Simple imagery can be strong and memorable.